-For all data types, the product structure in HDF5 includes (a) a metadata block, which is followed by (b) one or more Groups which contain the actual surface current data.
-The speed and direction information are saved in arrays that hold either gridded data or a time series.

-10.2.2 Sample Types
+10.2.3 Data Sets

 For regularly gridded data, the speed and direction arrays are two dimensional, with dimensions numPointsLongitudinal and numPointsLatitudinal.
-By knowing the grid origin and the grid spacings, the position of every point in the grid can be computed by simple formulae.
+By knowing the grid origin and the grid spacing, the position of every point in the grid can be computed by simple formulae.

-However, for time series data, ungeorectified gridded data, and moving platform data (i.e., when dataCodingFormat is 1, 3 or 4), the location of each point must be specified individually.
-This is accomplished by the data in Group XY, which gives the individual longitude and latitude for each location.
-For time series data, the longitude and latitude values are the positions of the stations; the number of stations is numberOfStations.
-For ungeorectified gridded data, the values are the positions of each point in the grid; the number of grid points is numberOfNodes.
-For drifter data, values are the positions of the drifters at each time; the number of drifters is numberOfStations.

-NOTE: If dataCodingFormat is 2, Group XY is not present.
+The datasets contain a title, and date-time stamp, and the arrays containing surface current speed and direction.
+These three components are explained below.

+Title

+The title is a character description of the data in the group.
+For multiple fixed stations, the title can include the station name and number, to assist in identifying the station.

+Date-Time Stamp

+For gridded and pointset data (dataCodingFormat = 2 or 3), the time stamp is the time of validity for all points in the grid.

+Data Arrays

-The remaining Groups each contain a title, a date-time value, and the speed and direction arrays.
-The title can be used to identify each individual station with time-series data.
-For dataCodingFormat = 2 or 3, the date-time is for the entire grid.
-The speed and direction arrays (surfaceCurrentSpeed and surfaceCurrentDirection) are two dimensional, with a number of columns (numCOL) and rows (numROW).
+The speed and direction values (surfaceCurrentSpeed and surfaceCurrentDirection) are stored in two dimensional arrays, with a prescribed number of columns (numCOL) and rows (numROW).

+For a time series of fixed or moving stations (dataCodingFormat = 1 or 4), the speed and direction values will be for times in the series as determined by the starting date-time and the data time interval.
+Each array is virtually one-dimensional, as the number of rows is set to 1.

-For a time series, the speed and direction values will be for each time in the series.
-For a grid, the speed and direction values will be for each point in the grid.
+For a regular grid or ungeorectified grid (dataCodingFormat = 2 or 3), the speed and direction values will be for each point in the grid, and for the time given by the date-time stamp.

+10.2.4 Groups

+Each group contains speed and direction data:

+In a time series for one fixed or moving station (dataCodingFormat = 1 or 4), or

+In an array of values at one specific time (dataCodingFormat = 2 or 3).

 The Groups are numbered 1, 2, etc., up to the maximum number of Groups, numGRP.

-For fixed station data, the number of Groups is the number of stations.
-For regular and ungeorectified grids, the number of Groups is the number of time records.
-For moving platform data, aside from Group XY, there is only one Group, corresponding to a single drifter; additional drifters can be accommodated in additional data products.
+For fixed station data, the number of Groups equals the number of stations,

+For regular and ungeorectified grids, the number of Groups is the number of time records,

+For moving platform data, aside from Group_XY, there is only one Group, corresponding to a single drifter; additional drifters can be accommodated in additional data products.
-10.2.3

-Generalized Dimensions
+10.2.5 Summary of Generalized Dimensions

 To summarize, for non-regularly gridded data only, there is an initial Group with X and Y position, stored in one-dimensional arrays of size numPOS.
 Following that, there are data Groups containing the speed and direction data, which are stored in two-dimensional arrays of size numROWS by numCOLS.
 The total number of data Groups is numGRPS.